MichaelZalla/StartupSass/README.md

 	barkeep -p 8000
 	```

+### Build System Tasks

+StartupSass comes with several pre-configured tasks that can be run from the command-line with Grunt.
+Tasks are defined within `Gruntfile.js` in your project's root directory.
+You may want to re-configure or remove certain tasks to fit the needs of your project, in addition to adding new tasks.

+- **bower:install**: Fetch Bower dependencies and save them locally inside the `bower_components` directory.

+- **copy**: Copies HTML files, favicon files, images, fonts, and custom scripts from `src` to `dist`.

+- **concat**: Copies front-end JavaScript dependencies from `bower_components` into your project's scripts directory.

+- **sass**: Compiles Sass into a minified `startup-sass.min.css` file that is placed in your project's styles directory.

+- **watch**: Auto-compiles Sass and auto-copies images and other assets from `src` when changes occur. (**blocking**)

+The `grunt build` command will run the `bower:install`, `concat`, `copy`, and `sass` tasks in order.

 ### Customizing Your Project

 These first steps will help you become more familiar with your scaffold, while